who i am

 I figured out that playing these sports and doing lower body workouts isn't enough to fix my caved-in chest.

-However, playing sports from a young age helped me start doing exercises that helped me correct my concave chest.
+However, playing sports from a young age was a good lead-in for the exercises that helped me correct my concave chest.

-NBA stars like Lebron James, Kevin Love, and Dwyane Wade were huge fans of these activities.
+NBA stars like Lebron James, Kevin Love, and Dwyane Wade were huge fans of these kinds of exercises.

-I am a vigorous advocate for making smart lifestyle choices as the primary means for achieving health.
+I am a strong advocate for making smart lifestyle choices as the primary means for achieving good health.